Here at Tutorial and Academic Coaching Services, we value collaboration, feedback, and questions from instructors.

-We work with students to build academic skills, confidence, and independence.
-This regularly takes the form of providing resources for students to fill gaps in their prior knowledge or further review current course concepts, assisting students with homework, and helping students learn successful study skills such as time management and organization.
+Tutor-Coaches work with students to build academic skills, confidence, and independence.
+This takes the form of providing resources for students to fill gaps in their prior knowledge or further review current course concepts, assisting students with homework, and helping students learn successful study skills such as time management and organization.

 Only one or two concepts will be covered in any given session.
 More than one session might be needed if a student has multiple concerns.
 We will often work with a student to get them started on an assignment and advise them to work alone for half an hour before signing up again.

+Our role is also to ensure that academic integrity is upheld.
 Therefore, we do not do the following: